What is CAPS?

 - As a member, you can use the CAPS platform, with personal farm folder, for free.

-- If you want CAPS Accreditation, you need to draft or revise your produce safety plan before the April 1, 2017 deadline, and pay the $100 per farm CAPS fee here*.
-If you miss this deadline, you will need to wait till next year to get in. *Financial and technical assistance is available-contact coordinator below for more information.
+- If you want a CAPS certificate, you need to draft or revise your produce safety plan before the April 1 deadline, and pay the $100 per farm CAPS fee here*.
+If you miss this deadline, you will need to wait till next year. *Financial and technical assistance is available-contact coordinator below for more information.

-- Returning CAPS farms only need revise their plans and renew by April 1.
+- Returning CAPS farms only need revise their plans if needed and renew by April 1.

 - If you are a farmer new to CAPS, create an account here and draft your produce safety plan before April 1.
 Please note—you don’t need to pay the fee to start CAPS now, and draft a plan.